Krissttina/To-do-list/README.md

 ### To-do-list

-This project represents simple to-do list.
+This project represents simple to-do list which can create multiple tasks.

-Multiple tasks can be created.
+You can try live demo by clicking on 'github-pages' in Environment ->

 ![preview](preview.png)